Ford F-150 vs Chevy Silverado 1500

 Towing & Payload Capability: Ford F-150 vs Silverado 1500

-Interior Comfort & Everyday Usability: Silverado 1500 vs Ford F-150
+Interior Comfort & Everyday Usability

-Technology & Infotainment Features: Silverado 1500 vs F-150
+Technology & Infotainment Features

-Safety & Driver-Assist Systems: F-150 vs Silverado 1500
+Safety & Driver-Assist Systems

 Which Truck is Best for Houston Drivers?